 The value of a given infilling/reconstruction strategy can be quantified by the extent that a strategy is selected for use in the final SCDNA dataset.
-In this sense, the contribution ratios define the proportion of estimates that come from a specific strategy.
-Figure 6 shows that the contribution ratios of QMN, QMR, and INT to missing value estimation are generally smaller than 20 % in North America.
+In this sense the contribution ratios define the proportion of estimates that come from a specific strategy.
+Fig. 6 shows that the contribution ratios of QMN, QMR, and INT to missing value estimation are generally smaller than 20% in North America.
 Please note that QMN refers to all strategies within this group unless the strategy number is specified right after QMN.
 This also applies to other groups.
 QMR shows the smallest contribution ratios for almost all stations among the five groups.
-Compared to other regions in North America, contribution ratios of QMR are higher for precipitation stations in the western US and temperature stations in Mexico.
-INT shows lower contribution ratios in the Rocky Mountains compared to the western US, indicating that statistical interpolation without considering topographic effect is subjected to substantial uncertainties in complex terrain.
+Compared with other regions in North America, contribution ratios of QMR are higher for precipitation stations in western U.S. and temperature stations in Mexico.

+INT shows lower contribution ratios in Rocky Mountains compared with western U.S., indicating statistical interpolation without considering topographic effect is subjected to substantial uncertainties in complex terrain.
 MAL shows notably higher contribution ratios than QMN, QMR, and INT, particularly for T{\min} and T{\max} .
-The ratios of MAL are higher than 20 % for ~ 30 % of precipitation stations, ~ 65 % of $T{\rm min}$ stations, and $\sim 68 \%$ of $T{\rm max}$ stations.
+The ratios of MAL are higher than 20% for ~30% precipitation stations, ~65% T{\min} stations, and ~68% T{\max} stations.
 MRG has the highest contribution ratios throughout North America.
-The average contribution ratios of MRG are 59.88 %, 41.59 %, and 40.56 % for precipitation, T{\min} , and T{\max} , respectively.
-For precipitation, MRG is particularly effective in high-latitude regions (northern Canada and Alaska), the western US, and Mexico.
+The average contribution ratios of MRG are 59.88%, 41.59%, and 40.56% for precipitation, T{\min} , and T{\max} , respectively.
+For precipitation, MRG is particularly effective in high-latitude regions (northern Canada and Alaska), western U.S. and Mexico.